alemol123/Programming_project/README.md

     ./typing_race

 At the moment, the .c files only contain skeleton comments and no logic.
-You will implement the game in the src/ files.
+We will implement the game in the src/ files.

 SDL2 note:
 - On macOS with Homebrew you may need to install SDL2 via: